 Symptoms of Goiter

-Symptoms of Goiter varies and it is important that you have your case examined by a pathologist who has extensive experience in diagnosing thyroid cancer, as it can be difficult to distinguish between a normal thyroid tumor and a thyroid tumor or even an abnormal thyroid gland.
+Symptoms of Goiter vary and it is important that you have your case examined by a pathologist who has extensive experience in diagnosing thyroid cancer, as it’s difficult to distinguish between a normal thyroid tumor and a thyroid tumor or even an abnormal thyroid gland.

 Another important factor is whether someone in your family has a history of other thyroid diseases such as cancer or thyroid disease.

 There may also be other symptoms of Goiter, such as

 - Enlarged thyroid,

 - A swelling at the base of your neck that may be obvious when you shave or put on makeup

 - A tight and indecent feeling in your throat